 - With the lid off, sear the chicken thighs quickly on the direct side- just until you start to get some coloration or char marks (a few minutes per side).

 - Now, gently put the thighs on the indirect side.
 Add your wood to the coals.
 At this point, put the lid on the grill and close the vents to a small crack.
 You want to get your grill temp down to 250 degrees.
-If you have a BBQ thermometer with dual thermometers such as the igrill with a secondary coupler/temp gage for the grill grates– now is the time to use it.
+If you have a BBQ thermometer with dual thermometers such as the Thermoworks Smoke with a coupler for the grill grate– now is the time to use it.
 You want to ensure that the actual grates are at this temp.
 My dad uses a candy thermometer and sticks it into the vents of his weber kettle to accomplish this.
 Do what works best for you.

 - The chicken should smoke for 45-50 minutes or until the internal temp reads 165 degrees with an internal read thermometer such as the Thermapen (I love my thermapen!).
 If you're curious about what internal temp any protein you're cooking should reach, check out our BBQ Calculator!
 During the last 5 minutes, apply a coat of your favorite bbq sauce with a brush and it will form a nice golden glaze while on the grill in the last 5 minutes.

 - Once you’ve reached the proper internal temp of 165 degrees, take the chicken off the grill and let it rest tented under foil for 10 minutes.